Groups for Adults

 Cost: $165 ($150 for seniors) + individual supplies

 This is an opportunity for the 1:1 instruction you are looking for in drawing, watercolor, acrylic painting, or mixed media.
 Sara will take a maximum of 6 artists from beginning to intermediate levels and create individualized goals based on your interests and ability.
 This is a great way to get started with whatever your “I’ve always wanted to….” art goals.
 You can then advance your creative time and skills by attending any day or evening Open Studios for $5 while you are enrolled in this class.
-Due to the individual nature of this class, late registrations and roll-ins are always welcome, we will prorate the cost of the session if you start late.
-Register HERE
+Due to the individual nature of this class, late registrations and roll-ins are always welcome, we will prorate the cost of the session if you start late. **If we need to close due to weather, we will notify you by 8:30 am.
+You will be able to make up the class on the alternate day (Wed for Mon and vice versa) or receive a $25 gift certificate.

 $160 plus $30 supply fee